 The test of General Education Development (better known as the GED) offers persons who left high school prematurely the possibility to earn a credential that is all over North America recognized in the same way as a high school diploma.
 To learn all about enrollment requirements, go to GED testing in Maryland.

 The degree opens doors toward a college education and will bring about better employment openings.
-Maryland subsidized the exam, so the cost is $45 for all four tests.
+Maryland subsidized the exam, so the cost is $45 for all four tests, but this counts only for 1st-time GED applicants.
+Other test-takers pay the regular cost of $36 per subtest.

 The GED gives you a chance to acquire a secondary education credential.
 Adults who satisfactorily take the four GED tests are awarded the ‘State Board of Education Document of Endorsement of Secondary Attainment.’